-In the midst of these novel circumstances, Inuit found opportunities to leverage collective groups to express Inuit values and choices.
-One such group was the community council, originally established by the government settlement manager in 1965.
-This unelected body drew its members from Inuit who had experience working with qallunaat and could speak up on matters of concern to the Tununirmiut.
-In 1975, the council gained hamlet status, a form of municipal self-government, with the council and mayor elected by, and responsible to, members of the community.
+In the midst of these novel circumstances, Inuit found opportunities, collectively and individually, to begin to use for their own purposes organizations expressing Inuit values and choices.
+One such organization was the community council, organized by the DIAND settlement manager in 1965.

+This unelected body drew its members from Inuit who had some experience working with Qallunaat and could speak up on matters of concern to the Tununirmiut.
+In 1975, the council gained hamlet status, a form of municipal self-government without municipal taxation, with the council and mayor elected by, and responsible to, members of the community.

 Gradually a community life emerged that was no longer just the sum of older-style activities transplanted to a central location.
-The Toonoonik-Sahoonik Co-operative became a significant force in the new economy and brought Tununirmiut into an important regional movement.
-Founded in 1969, the co-op began by importing groceries and hardware and marketing Inuit carvings, furs, and luxury exports like narwhal ivory.
-Later, it began operating a hotel and a fishing camp for tourists and tendering successfully to deliver municipal services.
-Similarly, the Hunters and Trappers Association (HTA) was an essential tool for reorganizing traditional activities.
+An organization such as the Toonoonik-Sahoonik Co-operative became a significant force in the new economy and brought the Tununirmiut into an important regional movement.
+Founded in 1969, the co-op began by importing groceries and hardware and marketing Inuit carvings, furs, and luxury exports like narwhal ivory, and later began operating a hotel and a fishing camp for tourists and tendering successfully to deliver municipal services.
+Similarly, the Hunters and Trappers Association (HTA) was an essential tool for reorganizing traditionally valued activities that continued outside the settlement.
 The HTA in Pond Inlet, begun in 1970, helped Inuit adapt to territorial game laws, such as the polar bear quota and tag system.

-The building of a strong sense of community was also evident when the community radio station opened at Pond Inlet in 1966.
-Certain councillors intended the station to serve the settlement as well as people still on the land, using equipment that was already in the community without the required government licence.
-Daniellie, Qamaniq, Josephie, and two gallunaat organized the station, which was soon on the air with volunteer announcers for two hours each evening with music, community news, and local announcements in Inuktitut and English.
+The building of a strong sense of community was also evident in the community radio station opened at Pond Inlet in 1966.
+Thumbing their nose at Southern regulations, certain councillors intended the station to serve the settlement as well as people still on the land, using equipment that was already in the community without the required government licence.
+Daniellie, Qamaniq, Josephie, and two Qallunaat organized the station, which was soon on the air with volunteer announcers for two hours each evening with music, community news, and local announcements in Inuktitut and English.
 The station was briefly shut down, but the embarrassed authorities in Ottawa forwarded a small AM transmitter to Pond Inlet and accelerated their own plans for community radio throughout the Arctic.
-The pirate radio station, CHPI Pond Inlet, was adopted by the government and continued in service for several more years.31
+The pirate radio station, CHPI Pond Inlet, was adopted by DIAND and continued in service for several more years.

-The community radio provided an avenue for Inuit voices and opinions to be heard.
+Most significantly, as officials developing federal programs began in the late 1960s to ask for Tununirmiut reactions and ideas, Inuit voices were heard stating directly what the community valued and expected.
 In April 1968, Alain Maktar took part in the Baffin Region Eskimo Advisory Council Conference in Iqaluit, where he spoke clearly about changes that needed to be made in the schools.

-We want the Eskimos to be taught in Eskimo.
+We want the Eskimos to be taught in Eskimo....
 There are four things we want them [children] to learn-hunting, building iglus in the wintertime, and sewing and the language.
 If they learn these things they will be able to live in the Arctic.

 Inuit wanted these things to be taught by "older people."
-The qallunaat officials answered positively, but the system was slow and inadequate in integrating these important needs in the school curriculum.
+The Qallunaat officials answered positively, but the system was slow and inadequate in integrating these important needs in the school curriculum.